Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a few different ways that this level of interest in shorting Miller Industries shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Miller Industries.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Miller Industries.

 Find out more about how you can short Miller Industries stock.